render-rs/render.rs/README.md

 Often you're going to want to store your components somewhere else in your project tree other than the module you're working on (if not in a different module entirely!).
-In these cases, the visibility applied top the function that defines your component will flow down into all elements of that struct.
+In these cases, the visibility applied top the function that defines your component will flow down into all fields of that struct.

 For example, if we add "pub" to the front of our Heading component above: